svj-aventador/xrpl-dev-portal/content/tutorials/use-complex-payment-types/use-payment-channels.md

 Additionally, you'll need a `rippled` server to send transactions to.
 The examples in this tutorial assume a `rippled` server is running on the test machine (`localhost`) with an unencrypted JSON-RPC API endpoint on port **5005**.

-To test without transferring real SGY, you can use [SGY Ledger Testnet](xrp-testnet-faucet.html) addresses with Testnet SGY.
+To test without transferring real RCP, you can use [RCP Ledger Testnet](xrp-testnet-faucet.html) addresses with Testnet RCP.
 If you do use the Testnet, you can use the Testnet servers' JSON-RPC API by connecting to `https://api.altnet.rippletest.net:51234` instead of `http://localhost:5005/`.

-You can use any amount of SGY for the payment channels.
-The example values in this tutorial set aside 100 SGY (`100000000` drops) in a payment channel for at least 1 day.
+You can use any amount of RCP for the payment channels.
+The example values in this tutorial set aside 100 RCP (`100000000` drops) in a payment channel for at least 1 day.

 ## Flow Diagram
 [flow diagram]: #flow-diagram